Discounts On Maruti Nexa Cars In September 2024: Maruti Baleno, Maruti Jimny, Maruti Fronx, Maruti Grand Vitara, Maruti Ciaz, Maruti Ignis, Maruti Invicto, And Maruti XL6 | CarDekho.com

-Drive Home A Maruti Nexa Car With Savings Up To Rs 2.5 Lakh This Month
+Grab Savings Of Up To Rs 2.5 Lakh On Maruti Nexa Cars This September

 There’s an additional exchange bonus of Rs 25,000 on the Grand Vitara’s hybrid variants which is only applicable on old diesel models, regardless of the car brand